keithalewis/papers/um.md

 which is the same as for a forward rate agreement that does exchange notional.
 These two types of FRAS's have very different risk characteristics.
-If either counterparty defaults during the time notionals are exchanged the loss can be much larger than when the payment is only the difference of the fixed and floating rate.
+If either counter-party defaults during the time notionals are exchanged the loss can be much larger than when the payment is only the difference of the fixed and floating rate.

 ### Interest Rate Swap